 Device Authentication The device itself is registered as a user within OnBase.
 Any user authorized to use the MFP will select the onscreen button and have the ability to upload documents as the device user.

-User Authentication The individual is required to authenticate by entering a user Id an password that is configured within OnBase.
+User Authentication The individual is required to authenticate by entering a User Id and password that is configured within OnBase.
 The user Id may be entered by the onscreen keyboard or via a badge swipe.

 Each MFP can be configured to use one of the two configuration options